30 Mesmerizing Classic Book Retellings for 2023

 The series set-up on this one lays the groundwork for why Charlotte Holmes left home, became a detective, and met Mrs. Watson.
 And, of course, there is a mystery about numerous deaths to be solved as well.

 I loved the layer of deception Charlotte needs to have to keep her identity a mystery in an era where women weren’t valued for their minds.
-This is one of the detective books where there is some social commentary as well.
+It was nice to see a mystery with some social commentary as well.

 Prequel Classic Book Retellings